frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 * **Estimated memory usage:** Estimated amount of memory needed to work with this report (size when the data is not compressed).
 * **Storage size:** Estimated number of bytes needed to store this report (size needed after possible data compression).

+**17:** As a user, I want that the reports in the table are colored based on the value of the Status column.
+This allows me to see quickly which reports belong to successful pipeline executions and which not.

 **20:** As a Frank developer, support engineer or service manager, when I click a row in the table I want to see the corresponding report in the tree view so that I can examine it in more detail.

 **120:** Given is that a service manager wants to see customer-specific data in the table of reports (story **10**).
 As a Frank developer, I want tools to define meta data items that are calculated from reports (input and output data, also data captured in arbitrary checkpoints).
 I want simple building blocks that I can combine, similar to building Frank configurations from pipes, senders and listeners.
 I want the option to configure the Frank!Framework to add the custom meta data items as columns in the table of reports.
 This way I can satisfy the requirements given to me by the service manager within a limited timeframe.